imZack/docker-wordpress-armhf/README.md

 **How to import current WordPress?**

 1. Copy wordpress folder to `www-data` and execute `fix-permissions`.
-2. Dump database data and `docker exec` import your dump.sql
+2. Dump database from current wordpress and import into contianer.

 **How to increase upload file size (modify php.ini)?**